-Personal/Social:
+Personal/Social (see Wellness Center above):

-• Ensure that the students are adequately supported in areas impacting their overall well-being.
+- Ensure that the students are adequately supported in areas impacting their overall well-being. - · Available for short term one-on-one counseling and crisis intervention as needed including referral to outside resources.

-- Available for short term one-on-one counseling and crisis intervention as needed including referral to outside resources. - Work with Vice Principals to help students adapt and be successful in the high school community. - Help students develop life skills for high school and beyond (organization, test-taking tips, time management, study tips, healthy coping skills, etc.).
+- Work with Vice Principals to help students adapt and be successful in the high school community. - Help students develop life skills for high school and beyond (organization, test-taking tips, time management, study tips, healthy coping skills, etc.).